Armandelij/IOS-Guide/Interview Prep/Understanding Data Structures/Dynamic Arrays.md

  You can declare this method when you initialize the array.

  > You can still append elements that surpass the reserve capacity amount, this will however trigger reallocation.

+## ADVANTAGES
+ 1. Random access of elements 0(1)
+ 2. Good locality of reference and data cache utilization
+ 3. Easy to insert/delete at the end

+## DISADVANTAGES
+1. Waste more memory than a linked list
+2. Shifting elemnts is time consuming
+3. Expanding/Shrinking the array is time consuming